SohamMukherjeee/CSE-CORE/OS/OS.md

 - **CPU-bound vs I/O-bound:** CPU-bound needs more computation; I/O-bound waits more for I/O.

+### CPU Scheduling

+- A process execution consists of a cycle of CPU execution and I/O execution.
+- Normally, every process begins with a CPU burst that may be followed by an I/O burst, then another CPU burst and then I/O burst, and so on.
+Eventually, in the last, it will end up on a CPU burst.

+## CPU Bound Process

+There are those processes which require most of the time on CPU.

+## I/O Bound Process

+There are those processes which require most of the time on I/O devices or peripherals.

+## Conclusion

+A good CPU scheduling idea should choose the mixture of both so that both I/O devices and CPU can be utilized efficiently.

 ### 📖 Theory Questions

 1. Explain the difference between Process and Thread.